Learning from Shader Program Traces: Trace Analysis

 \section{Trace Analysis}

 This section presents a series of analyses that help to understand how program traces are beneficial for learning.
 We start by analyzing which trace features are contributing the most to a learned model.
 Based on trace importance, we then investigate which subset of the trace can be used for learning.
 We empirically find that if one cannot afford to first execute and learn from the full shader trace, then the Uniform subsampling used throughout \sect{sec:eval} always gives reasonable performance, and we were not able to find any strategy that consistently outperforms Uniform.
 However, if one is able to train an additional inital network that first uses the full program trace, then we can do better than Uniform, using a strategy that we call Oracle that selects important features.
+Finally, we show that multiple shaders can be trained together with a shared denoising network and a lightweight shader-specific encoder.